-In Cornwall, if you are over 16 yrs, you can refer yourself to face to face counselling via Outlook Southwest or the NHS BEME service, or you could ask a parent/carer, youth worker or teacher to help you do this.
+In Cornwall, if you are over 16 yrs, you can refer yourself to face to face counselling via Outlook Southwest or Valued Lives, or you could ask a parent/carer, youth worker or teacher to help you do this.
 These services are based in the community and will usually see you at your doctor’s surgery or in somewhere like Boots.

 Or contact YPC's Hear Our Voice project - who offer 1 to 1 support and small groups for young people experiencing any sort of mental health difficulty.